smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlClassifier model.
 The definition of each parameter is as follows.

-- "target" : Sets the name of the column that has the target value for the classification prediction model in the table.
+- "target" : Sets the name of the column that has the target value for the classification prediction model.
 - "impute_type" : Determines how empty values are handled in the data table.(DEFAULT : "simple")
 > "simple" : For empty values, categorical variables are treated as the most common value and continuous variables are treated as the mean.
 > "iterative" : Applies an algorithm that predicts empty values with the remaining properties.